FiberTrades/session-bias-tool/README.md

-# session-tool
+# session-tool-app
-Session tool for in depth understanding of your trading Session window
+Session tool app for in depth understanding of your trading session window